sugarlabs/musicblocks/CONTRIBUTING.md

 any satisfactory answer, then ask it in a comment.
-If it is a general question about Music Blocks, please use the new [discussions](https://github.com/sugarlabs/musicblocks/discussions) tab on top the the repository, or the _Sugar-dev Devel
+If it is a general question about Music Blocks, please use the new [discussions](https://github.com/sugarlabs/musicblocks/discussions) tab at the top of the repository, or the _Sugar-dev Devel
 <[sugar-devel@lists.sugarlabs.org](mailto:sugar-devel@lists.sugarlabs.org)>_
 mailing list.
 Don't ask silly questions (unless you don't know it is silly ;p) before searching it on the web.